drhayes/drhayes.io/src/blog/i-dont-need-a-zettelkasten-exactly.md

 I love thinking about personal knowledge management but I don't really know what it is.
 I love writing with pens and paper but my most prolific writing is happening digitally *by far*.
+I'm entranced by zettelkastens but I'm pretty sure I don't need one.

 What's up with that?